rayaman/multi/Documentation.md

 - `THREAD.kill()` — Kills the thread
 - `THREAD.getName()` — Returns the name of the working thread
 - `THREAD.sleep(NUMBER n)` — Sleeps for an amount of time stopping the current thread
-- `THREAD.hold(FUNCTION func)` — Holds the current thread until a condition is met
+- `THREAD.hold(FUNCTION func, TABLE options)` — Holds the current thread until a condition is met
 - `THREAD.getID()` — returns a unique ID for the current thread.
 This varaiable is visible to the main thread as well as by accessing it through the returned thread object.
 OBJ.Id

 # ST - GLOBAL namespace